Which states could have abortion on the ballot in 2024?

 Advocates collected nearly a million signatures to put a state constitutional amendment to legalize abortion until viability on the ballot, surpassing the nearly 892,000 required.

-Sixty percent of voters would have to agree for it to take effect.
+To take effect, the measure would need agreement from at least 60% of voters.

-Abortion is currently illegal in Florida after the first six weeks of pregnancy under a law that took effect May 1.
+Abortion is currently illegal in Florida after the first six weeks of pregnancy, before many women know they are pregnant, under a law that took effect May 1.

 MARYLAND

-Maryland voters also will be asked this year to enshrine the right to abortion in the state’s constitution.
+Voters also will be asked this year to enshrine the right to abortion in Maryland’s constitution.
 The state already protects the right to abortion under state law and Democrats outnumber Republicans 2-1.
 Abortion is allowed in Maryland until viability.

 NEVADA

-The Nevada Secretary of State’s office announced Friday that a ballot question to enshrine abortion rights in the state constitution has met all of the requirements to appear in front of voters in November.
+The Nevada Secretary of State 's office announced in June that a ballot question to enshrine abortion rights in the state constitution has met all of the requirements to appear in front of voters in November.

 To change the constitution, voters would need to approve it in both 2024 and 2026.